cjrh/vim-conda/README.md

 Install
 -------

 [Vundle](https://github.com/gmarik/Vundle.vim) is the recommended way.
-Add this to the section in your `vimrc` file where all your plugin statments appear:
+Add this to the section in your `vimrc` file where all your plugin statements appear:
 ```
 Plugin 'cjrh/vim-conda'
 ```